 As you probably know Bali is a very hot humid island so to avoid dehydration or heat stroke carry water with you at all times, especially on day trips.

-You’re probably not going to get a photo without anyone in it at the peak times of the day so if you want those photos or just some quiet time to enjoy it then wake up early.
+You’re probably not going to get a photo without anyone in it at the peak times of the day.
+If you’re aiming for those picture-perfect shots or simply seeking some serene moments, consider waking up early.

 Tourist attractions such as waterfalls, rice terraces and beaches will usually incur a small fee to visit.
 Make sure to carry cash with you and if possible small change.

-Some bars and restaurants don’t have the tax included on their menu items so be prepared that an up to 21% tax charge may be added to your final bill.
+Some bars and restaurants don’t include the tax on their menu items so be prepared that an up to 21% tax charge may be added to your final bill.

 T & C'S